CloudVE/galaxycloudrunner/docs/topics/configure_galaxy.rst

    :linenos:
    :emphasize-lines: 7,9-22

-3. Launch as many Pulsar nodes as you need through `CloudLaunch`_.
+2. Launch as many worker nodes as you need through `CloudLaunch`_.
 The job rule will periodically query CloudLaunch, discover these new nodes, and route jobs to them.
 Instructions on how to launch new Pulsar nodes are below.

-4. Submit your jobs as usual.
+3. Submit jobs as usual.

 .. _galaxy_configuration_legacy: